On 2-bisections and monochromatic edges in claw-free cubic multigraphs: Introduction

 It is worth noting that a (multi)graph contains a $1$-bisection if and only if it is bipartite.
-To some extent, $2$-bisections of a (multi)graph can be seen as an index of how close it is to being bipartite, as its monochromatic components are either isolated vertices or disjoint edges.
-With this in mind, Eom and Ozeki focused on the number of monochromatic edges in $2$-bisections of a claw-free cubic simple graph \cite{kenta}, in the sense that the less number of monochromatic edges a $2$-bisection has, the closer to being bipartite it shows that $G$ is.
+To some extent, $2$-bisections of a (multi)graph can be seen as an index of how close it is to being bipartite, as its monochromatic components are either isolated vertices or independent edges.
+By considering this, Eom and Ozeki directed their attention to the count of monochromatic edges in $2$-bisections of a claw-free cubic simple graph $G$ \cite{kenta}.
+The idea is that a smaller number of monochromatic edges in a $2$-bisection indicates a closer proximity of $G$ to be bipartite.
 It is worth remarking that their bounds are the best for all claw-free cubic simple graphs \cite[Section 1]{kenta}.
 Our contribution is to refine the results presented in \cite{kenta} by extending them to the case of claw-free cubic multigraphs (see Theorem \ref{mainthm}).\\